cntm-dev/connectome-main/README.md

 ### Inplement

-Run each node program in any order and enter the node's wallet password after the `Password:` prompt appears
+Run each node program in any order and enter the node's wallet password after the `Password:` prompt appears.

 ```
 $ ./cntmology